jboss-developer/jboss-brms-quickstarts/decision-table/README.md

         Repository Name:      jboss-brms-repository
         BRMS Kmodule:         decision-table-kmodule

-6. Choose menu option `New Item` -> `Decision Table (Spreadsheet)`

-7. On `Create new Decision Table (Spreadsheet)` dialog, enter the following:
-   * For `Resource Name`, type `insurance-rules`.
-   * Click on `Choose File` button, and select the `rules.xsl` file that is located root directory of this quickstart.

-     _Note:_ The file path will display `C:\fakepath\rules.xls`, but you can ignore that.
-Click `OK`.
-   * It will prompt you with a message: "Uploaded successfully".
-Click `OK`.
-8. Next, click on `Tools` and `Project Editor`
+6. Click on `Open Project Editor`

-9. In the tab on the right, click on `Build & Deploy`.
+7. In the tab on the right, click on `Build` -> `Build & Deploy`.
    * It will prompt you with a message: "Also save possible changes to project?".
 Click `Yes`.
    * You are prompted for a comment.
 Add a comment and click on `Save` button.
-   This deploys the `org.jboss.quickstarts.brms:decision-table-kmodule:1.0.0` artifact to the BRMS Maven repository.
+   This installs the `org.jboss.quickstarts.brms:decision-table-kmodule:1.0.0` artifact to the BRMS Maven repository.
 You can verify the deployment choosing menu option `Deployment` --> `Artifact Repository`.

 Run the Tests